Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 - Tulsa and its opponents have gone over the current 52.5-point total in seven of 11 games (63.6%) this season.

-- Old Dominion and its opponents have combined to score more than 52.5 points in six of 12 games this season.

-- Monday's over/under is 2.1 points lower than the two team's combined 54.6 points per game average.

-- The 55 points per game these two squads have allowed to opponents this season are 2.5 more than the 52.5 total in this contest.
+- The two teams combine to average 54.6 points per game, 2.1 more than the over/under in this contest.

 - The Golden Hurricane and their opponents have scored an average of 56 points per game in 2021, 3.5 more than Monday's total.